Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Croydon and are not the council.
 About us

-The Planning Committee of Croydon Council met on Thursday, 4 April 2024, to consider a significant redevelopment proposal at Whytecliffe Road South and Purley Station Car Park.
-The committee resolved to grant permission for this development, which will see the demolition of existing housing and the construction of new residential buildings alongside a replacement station car park.
+The Planning Committee of Croydon Council met on Thursday, 4 April 2024, and resolved to grant planning permission for a significant redevelopment project at 26 to 52 Whytecliffe Road South and Purley Station Car Park.
+The committee also noted the weekly planning decisions made by officers.

-Redevelopment of Whytecliffe Road South and Purley Station Car Park
+Redevelopment of 26 to 52 Whytecliffe Road South and Purley Station Car Park

-Ultimately, the substantive motion to grant the application, based on the officer's recommendation, was proposed by Councillor Fraser and seconded by Councillor Srinivasan.
+Councillor Fraser proposed, and Councillor Srinivasan seconded, the motion to grant the application based on the officer's recommendation.
 The motion was carried with ten members voting in favour.

 Weekly Planning Decisions